borneo-iot/docs.borneoiot.com/index.md

 # Copyright

-This document is Copyright © 2024-2025 by Li Wei.
-You may distribute it and/or modify it under the terms of the GNU General Public License, version 3 or later (GPLv3+).
+This document is Copyright © by Yunnan BinaryStars Technologies, Co., Ltd. You may distribute it and/or modify it under the terms of the GNU General Public License, version 3 or later (GPLv3+).

 All trademarks within this guide belong to their legitimate owners.